kubescape/kubescape.io/docs/docs/operator/continuous-scanning.md

 kubectl get workloadconfigurationscansummaries -o yaml
 ```

-Running this command will return you a YAML-formatted list of configuration scan summaries for your cluster by namespaces.
+Running this command will return a YAML-formatted list of configuration scan summaries for your cluster by namespaces.

 On clusters with many namespaces, the results might be overwhelming and might even exceed your terminal history.
-Since Kubescape serves results as Kubernetes objects, which are YAML files at its core, you can do your usual tricks: pipe them to files, text editors etc. A trick we commonly use is:
+Since Kubescape serves results as Kubernetes objects, which are YAML files at the end of the day, you can apply your usual processes to aggregate them in a readable way.
+For exampple - pipe them to files, text editors etc. We commonly use the following command:

 ```
 kubectl get workloadconfigurationscansummaries -o yaml | less
 ```

-This way you get the entire results and browse the file as you see fit.
+This way you get the complete result in a file and can browse it as you see fit.

 ### By Namespace